itsays-zqc/my-website/docs/test/v2_core/6Simulation.md

 ### 6.2.2 EME Periodic Structure

-To set an EME Periodic Structure.
+This section can guide you in configuring an EME periodic structure.

 ```python
 simu = pj.Simulation()